NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

                       (material (make medium (epsilon 12))))))
 ```

-The waveguide is specified by a *block* (parallelepiped) of size $\infty \times 1 \times \infty$, with ε=12, centered at (0,0) which is the center of the computational cell.
+The waveguide is specified by a *block* (parallelepiped) of size $\infty \times 1 \times \infty$, with ε=12, centered at (0,0) which is the center of the cell.
 By default, any place where there are no objects there is air (ε=1), although this can be changed by setting the `default-material` variable.
 The resulting structure is shown below.

 <center>![](../images/Tutorial-wvg-straight-eps-000000.00.png)</center>